svigre/configure-ad/README.md

 - Create two Virtual Machines (DC-1 and Client-1)
 - Set DC-1's private IP address to static
+- Join the Client-1 VM to the domain of the DC-1 VM
 - Install Active Directory Domain Services on the DC-1 VM
 - Set up our domain admin user in DC-1